-There is an element of 'folk horror' here too, a term first used by Mark Gatiss in 2010.56 Also influential is the 2014 reissue of Alfred Watkins's cult book of landscape mysticism, The Old Straight Track (1925).57 It is this work which popularised the idea of 'ley lines', the supposed alignment of many places of historical and geographical interest, such as ancient monuments, megaliths, ridges, and so on, which mark very old trackways, often believed to be used for ceremonial or mystical purposes.
-The central thesis is discredited and eccentric but it still has the ability to re-enchant the landscape for writers such as Christian.58 He draws on this work in his study of the wonderfully weird Yorkshire Wolds and in locating among other uncanny things what he terms the 'Wold-NewtonTriangle'.

-It would be easy to dismiss such writing as an excess of dark mysticism or an unnecessary eruption of gothic tourism.
+Track (1925).
+62 It is this work which popularised the idea of 'ley lines', a supposed alignment of many places of historical and geographical interest, such as ancient monuments, megaliths, ridges, and so on, which mark very old trackways, often believed to be used for ceremonial or mystical purposes.
+The central thesis is discredited and eccentric but it still has the ability to re-enchant the landscape for writers such as Christian.
+63 It would be easy to dismiss such writing as an excess of dark mysticism or an unnecessary eruption of gothic tourism.
 But engaging with the eerie emphatically doesn't mean believing in ghosts or spectres.
 What is under way, across a broad spectrum of culture, is an attempt to account for the turbulence of England in the era of late capitalism.

 The supernatural and paranormal have always been a means of figuring powers that cannot otherwise find visible expression.
-Contemporary anxieties and dissents are here being reassembled and re-presented as hauntings, shadows or phantoms, there is a nod to Marx, perhaps, who appropriated the discourse of spectrality in the Communist Manifesto (1848).59 What is clear is that we are certainly very far from the polite norms of conventional nature writing, and we have entered into a mutated cultural terrain that includes the weird and the punk.
+Contemporary anxieties and dissents are here being reassembled and re-presented as hauntings, shadows or phantoms - a nod to Marx, perhaps, who used the image of spectrality in the Communist Manifesto (1848).64 What is clear is that we are certainly very far from nature writing, and we have entered into a mutated cultural terrain that includes the weird and the punk.
 Among the shared landmarks of this terrain are ruins, fields, pits, drains, fringes, relics, buried objects, hilltops, demons, and deep pasts.
-In much of this work in the eerie, suppressed forces (capital, violence, state power) pulse and flicker beneath the ground and within the air or water, waiting to erupt or to condense.
-The werewolf hauntings I described earlier in Elliot O'Donnell have strikingly similar landscapes 'full of seams and fissures' and gloomy slate quarries 'half full of foul water'.
-60 'Old Stinker' is famously associated with the ill-smelling Barnston Drain.
-61 This drain runs through derelict factory and industrial sites, as well as along the edge of two graveyards.
-It also has a macabre reputation because of supposed accidental drownings in the heavily polluted water, and as the site of murders and suicides (though this is unproven).62 This werewolf is firmly situated within the English eerie and as such he represents suppressed forces in an era of late capitalism.
-Taken together, in all its variety, this movement suggests what the writer and archaeologist Eddie Procter recently called a 'new landscape aesthetic' and there are increasing numbers of writers, artists and film-makers who are reinvesting the landscape with esoteric and mythic imagery which I think articulates pressing contemporary concerns.
-63 So what are the sources of this unsettlement?
+In much of this work, suppressed forces (capital, violence, state power) pulse and flicker beneath the ground and within the air or water, waiting to erupt or to condense.

+Elliot O'Donnell's accounts of werewolf hauntings described above feature strikingly similar landscapes 'full of seams and fissures' and gloomy slate quarries 'half full of foul water'.
+65 'Old Stinker' is famously associated with the ill-smelling Barnston Drain.
+66 This drain runs through derelict factory and industrial sites, as well as along the edge of two graveyards.
+It also has a macabre reputation because of supposed accidental drownings in the heavily polluted water, and as the site of murders and suicides (though this is unproven).
+67 This werewolf is firmly situated within the English eerie and as such represents suppressed forces in an era of late capitalism.
+Taken together in all its variety, this movement suggests what the writer and archaeologist Eddie Procter recently called a 'new landscape aesthetic' and there are increasing number of writers, artists and film-makers who are reinvesting the landscape with esoteric and mythic imagery which I think articulates pressing contemporary concerns.
+68 So what are the sources of this unsettlement?
 Clearly, the recent rise of the eerie coincides with the era of late capitalism and a phase of severe environmental damage.
-In England, this has not taken the form of sudden catastrophe, but rather a slow grinding away of species (such as the native wolf).
-The result, is as I said earlier, a landscape constituted more actively by what is missing than by what is present.
-This is the climate in which the spectre of the Hull werewolf has re-emerged (rising from the grave of the flesh and blood wolf).
+This is the climate in which the spectre of the Hull werewolf has re-emerged (rising from the ashes of the flesh and blood wolf).